Exploiting Code Symmetries for Learning Program Semantics: Preliminaries

-\para{Action of a symmetry group.} As defined above, the elements of a $G$ are abstract transformations that become concrete when they \emph{act} on some set $X$, \ie they transform some object $x\in X$ into another object $x'\in X$ while keeping some properties of the object \emph{invariant}.
-Formally, an action of a symmetry group $G$ is defined as follows:
+The elements of a $G$ are abstract transformations that become concrete when they \emph{act} on some set $X$, \ie they transform $x\in X$ into $x'\in X$ while keeping some properties of $x$ \emph{invariant}.
+Formally, an action $\bullet$ of a $G$ is a binary operation defined on a set of objects $X$, \ie $\bullet: G\times X\rightarrow X$, where it is also associative and has an identity.

-\begin{definition} An {\bf action} $\bullet$ of a symmetry group $(G, \circ)$ is a binary operation defined on a set of objects $X$, \ie $\bullet: G\times X\rightarrow X$,\footnote{In group theory literature, this is often called the left action, but we will omit ``left'' as it is the only type of action we will use in this paper.} where